 Complaints or queries about personal data collection

-Eastlands Trust tries to meet the highest standards when collecting and using personal information.
+MCRactive tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 If you have any concerns about the way we process your personal information, you have the right to complain to the Information Commissioner’s Office.
 The contact details are: